trbail01/ai-for-everyone-workshop/source/ai-mistake-demos.md

 ---

-## Showing AI Mistakes (Fun Demo Ideas)
+## Showing AI Mistakes

 AI can sound confident — but still be wrong!
-Here are some quick, classroom-friendly examples you can use to show common AI errors during a live demo.
+Here are some quick examples you can use try to see if AI makes any mistakes

 ---